QuickFastly/Nova-Regna/World/Inhabitants/Mouse.md

 All mouse spirits have either black or red eyes, animal ears, and pronounced upper central incisors.
 Many also possess a tail, and some even possess whiskers.
 In very rare cases, they can experience continuously growing incisors that require regular filing.

 All mouse spirits suffer from moderate to severe nearsightedness, but also have incredible hearing, capable of hearing sounds up to 40 kHz.
-Their skeletons are noticeably more brittle than [[Human|humans]], and their muscles significantly weaker.
+Their skeletons are noticeably more brittle than [[Human|humans]], and their muscles significantly weaker by weight.

 ### Life cycle

-Mouse spirits grow at the same rate as human until the age of 12 years, after which their physical growth largely stops, giving them their characteristic small stature.
+Mouse spirits grow at the same rate as human until the age of 12 years, after which much of their physical growth largely stops, giving them their characteristic small stature.
 At age 20, they appear to stop aging entirely until around 40 years of age, at which point their hair begins to turn gray, though no other signs of aging occur.
-Around 50 years of age, they appear to skip directly from adolescent to elderly by human standards.
+Around 50 years of age, they appear to skip directly from young adulthood to elderly by human standards.

 ## Geographic distribution